 The UPTOWN, one of TORONTO’s finest vaudeville houses opened in 1920 and was demolished for a condominium development in 2003 <PHOTO ABOVE>.
 It met an unpleasant end, collapsing inward while being demolished, killing one young man and wounding fourteen others.

 A cinema with 3,000 seats in one auditorium, the Uptown was eventually converted into one of North America’s first multiplexes in 1969.
 The Uptown 1, 2 and 3 played major Hollywood releases, and the Backstage 1 and 2 regularly screened art films.

+In 2001, new regulations required wheelchair access to all theatres.
+The Uptown’s owners refused to lay out the required $700,000, and sold the building to developers who knocked it down.
 During demolition, a large section of the theatre collapsed after a vital steel support beam on a roof truss was cut.
 The Uptown fell in on itself, taking an adjacent language school with it.